Russia warns Ukraine may lose gas discount

 MOSCOW/KIEV Russia issued several warnings on Saturday that Ukraine may lose a discount to the gas price it now pays to Gazprom due to Kiev's outstanding gas debt.

-Russia's state gas company Gazprom estimates Ukraine's outstanding gas debt at $1.55 billion for 2013 and gas deliveries so far this year.
+Russia's state gas company Gazprom estimates Ukraine's outstanding gas debt at $1.55 billion (925.4 million pounds) for 2013 and gas deliveries so far this year.

 Russia's warnings on gas prices come as the bitter and fast-moving dispute between the two nations over the southern Crimea region escalates.